MatteoSava/ADM-HW2/README.md

 1. __`ADM_HW2.ipynb`__:
-	> A Jupyter notebook which provides the solutions to all research questions.
+	> A Jupyter notebook which provides the solutions to all research and theoretical questions.